 It took him a minute to

 realize what she was saying.
-"You
+"You aren't with the commander anymore?"

 "We have ended our

 "I see."
-He hated the way his hopes came rushing
+He hated

-back.
-If he could figure out what
+the way his hopes came rushing back.
+If he could figure out what subroutine

-subroutine controlled them he would disable it.
+controlled them, he would disable it.

-"You don't sound very
+"You do not sound very

-interested?"
+interested."
 Her tone was casual.

 interested.
-In the sense of a friend,
+In the sense of a friend who cares what you're going through."

 "Because you have no